hrith/Detector/README.md

 # Detector
-This Repository consists of three methods for object detecion.
+This Repository consists of three methods for object detection.

     1) Background subtraction using absolute difference.